anonymouscfs1-cmd/flappy-drone-ai-vision/README.md

 This project was developed as part of a team collaboration on the Flappy Drone project.

-The Leaf Tracker used in the distance estimation pipeline was built using trajectory-style tracking logic developed in collaboration with a teammate.

-The depth estimation baseline was developed in collaboration with a teammate (Roadmap Variation 1), whose work established the foundational calibration approach that this roadmap extended.
+The Leaf Tracker logic and the depth estimation pipeline in this repository represent my own independent work.
+A teammate separately developed their own depth estimation baseline (Roadmap Variation 1) as a parallel approach within the same project.

 ---